Edward P. Moxey: Biography

 Born in Philadelphia to Edward P. and Mary Ann, Moxey was named after his father.
-He was banker, broker, businessman and accountant, had founded the Edward P. Moxey accountancy firm, and had published the 1881 book, entitled "Fluctuations of the New York stock market, 1870-1880."
-Moxey obtained his BS in Economics in 1904, his MA in 1906, and his PhD at the University of Pennsylvania in 1909.
+He was a banker, broker, businessman and accountant, had founded the Edward P. Moxey accountancy firm, and had published the 1881 book, entitled "Fluctuations of the New York stock market, 1870–1880."
+Moxey obtained his BS in economics in 1904, his MA in 1906, and his PhD at the University of Pennsylvania in 1909.
 Subsequently, he obtained his Certified Public Accountants license in 1913 for the state of Pennsylvania.

-After his graduation Moxey joined the accountancy firm Edward P. Moxey & Co, where he became partner in 1911.
+After his graduation Moxey joined the accountancy firm Edward P. Moxey & Co, where he became a partner in 1911.
 After his father's death in 1915, he took over the prestigious accounting firm.
 The firm would eventually merge into Coopers & Lybrand in 1962.
-Moxey had started at the University of Pennsylvania as Assistant Instructor in 1904, became Instructor in 1907, Assistant Professor in 1910 and Full Professor in 1915.
+Moxey had started at the University of Pennsylvania as an Assistant Instructor in 1904, became an instructor in 1907, Assistant Professor in 1910, and Full Professor in 1915.
 At the Wharton School of Finance and Commerce he was the first to be appointed Professor of Accounting, and the first chairman of its Accounting department.

-Moxey was co-founder of the National Association of Cost Accountants, board member and co-founder of its Philadelphia chapter and its president in 1929-31.
+Moxey was co-founder of the National Association of Cost Accountants, board member and co-founder of its Philadelphia chapter and its president in 1929–31.

 Moxey's son, Edward P. Moxey, III, graduated from Wharton in 1930 and followed his father's and grandfather's footsteps and became a third generation CPA.
 He worked for Philco-Ford Corporation, later Ford Aerospace, and taught at Temple University.

 Work

 Accounting at the Wharton School

 Moxey had joined the Wharton School faculty in the early 1900s.
-A 1904 article in the Bulletin of the American Institute of Banking reports, that under Moxey, Jr., a class in bookkeeping was organized for those without previous experience.
+A 1904 article in the Bulletin of the American Institute of Banking reports, that under Moxey Jr., a class in bookkeeping was organized for those without previous experience.
 The class completed the first set of books in the elementary work, and at the beginning of the second half would take up first year accounting, to be prepared to take advanced accounting in the second year.

 The teaching in accounting had been organized within the Wharton School since its initiation.
 Joseph Wharton had agreed upon this in its initial plan, which had stated that "one professor or instructor of accounting or bookkeeping [should] teach the simplest and most practical forms of bookkeeping for housekeepers, for private individuals, for commercial and banking firms, for manufacturing establishments, and for banks; also, the modes of keeping accounts by executors, trustees, and assignees, by the officials of towns and cities, as well as by the several departments of a State or National Government; also, the routine of business between a bank and a customer."